Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_tempo_and_snowflake/getting_started_with_tempo_and_snowflake.md

 Once completed, we will use the `TEMPO.DETECTION` schema's stored procedure to perform inference on sample log data.
 These stored procedures take a job service name as the only parameter.
 The demo data looks at logs for all Workstations and logs for all Webservers for a midsized company over several days.
 This demo data was obtained from the Canadian Institute of Cybersecurity.
 In a live run each created procedure represents a call to the respective model type IE. workstation representing the model specialized for workstations, webservers for webservers and so on.

 When used for inference in your company, you would likely choose to execute each of these models as relevant logs are ingested.
-Tempo is modular in construction in order to minimize costs and compute time.
+Tempo is modular in construction to minimize costs and compute time.

 Example: